-A start up small business loan is a type of loan provided to a new small business by a bank or another lending institution to finance their businesses start up costs.
-Start up small business loans often are offered as secured and unsecured loans.
+A start-up small business loan is a type of loan provided to new small business by a bank or another lending institution to finance their businesses start-up costs.
+Startup small business loans often are offered as secured and unsecured loans.

-An secured start up business loan required collateral, down payment or a cosigner as security on the loan, if the business owner fails to meet the payment agreement the collateral will be seized or the cosigner will be held responsible.
-Secured start up loans often have interest rates starting around 3%.
-For those businesses with the collateral, finances or a cosigner this can be a more cost effective way of getting the start up money needed for their business.
+A secured start-up business loan required collateral, down payment or a cosigner as security on the loan, if the business owner fails to meet the payment agreement the collateral will be seized or the cosigner will be held responsible.
+Secured start-up loans often have interest rates starting around 3%.
+For those businesses with the collateral, finances or cosigner this can be a more cost-effective way of getting the start-up money needed for their business.

 - Find a lender that offers this type of business financing

 - Make sure that your business meets the lenders’ requirements

 - Negotiate the terms and conditions of the loan, if possible

 - Sign the contract and set up a repayment schedule